CardiffARS/cardiffars.github.io/content/events/roundtable-2019-index.md

     </ul>
 </div>

-CUARS will be hosting a meeting of the [UK Microwave Group](http://www.microwavers.org) on Saturday March 16, 2019 at our campus in Cardiff.
-This one day event is a mix of talks, measurements, and socializing about activities in the GHz frequencies.
+CUARS hosted a meeting of the [UK Microwave Group](http://www.microwavers.org) on Saturday March 16, 2019 at our campus in Cardiff.
+This one day event was a mix of talks, measurements, and socializing about activities in the GHz frequencies.

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.4.0/dist/leaflet.css"
   integrity="sha512-puBpdR0798OZvTTbP4A8Ix/l+A4dHDD0DGqYW6RQ+9jxkRFclaxxQb/SJAWZfWAkuyeQUytO7+7N4QKrDh+drA=="